-- (a) Preparing of a placement file containing information pertaining to each graduating senior including references and recommendations supplied by the graduate. - (b) Compiling of credentials for employing officials of materials collected in the placement file. - (c) Counseling with graduating seniors regarding interviewing techniques, sources of positions relating to their interests, aptitudes, qualifications and preferences. - (d) Maintain a current library of employment sources and opportunitites including brochures, job descriptions, annual reports, communitiv descriptions, etc. to assist graduating seniors or alumni in their selection for good employment opportunities.
+- (a) Initiating of a placement file to contain information pertaining to each graduating senior including his references and recommendations supplied by the seniors.
+This process should begin the first semester of the junior year and be up-dated periodically. - (b) Compiling of credentials for employing officials of materials collected in the placement file. - (c) Counseling with graduating seniors regarding interviewing techniques, sources of positions relating to their interests, aptitudes, qualifications and preferences.

-- (e) Scheduling interviews for graduating seniors or alumni on campus or at convenient locations with employing officials. - (f) Up-dating of placement file periodically or at request of candidate. - (g) Expand the sources of placement opportunities to include all geographic areas as well as employment interests of any graduating senior or alumnus.
+- (d) Maintaining a current library of employment sources and opportunities including brochures, job descriptions, annual reports, community descriptions, etc. to assist graduating seniors or alumni in their selection for good employment opportunities. - (e) Scheduling interviews for graduating seniors, or alumni on campus or at convenient locations with employing officials. - (f) Up-dating of placement file periodically or at request of candidate. - (g) Expanding the sources of placement opportunities to include all geographic areas as well as employment interests of any graduating senior or alumnus.